 Medical Part B may also cover partial hospital services and the following outpatient services:

 Medicare can be a complex web of payment structures and this certainly applies to mental health services.
-Engaging a professional case manager is a good idea in order to learn how an individual’s specific situation is best handled.
+Engaging a professional case manager is a good idea to learn how an individual’s specific situation is best handled.

 Additionally, the pandemic had significant impacts on the economy and saw job losses and layoffs in record numbers.
 This placed millions of Americans in financial distress which can be a leading factor in mental health.
+For households with Americans who lost their jobs, 52.8% of adults experienced depression and anxiety, compared to the 29.6% who experienced the same symptoms but didn’t lose their jobs.

 Mental health organizations work with health professionals to provide a variety of services to local communities.
 These non-profit and charitable organizations play a large role in society’s effort to enrich individual lives through: